TobiasBriones/gencesk-2d/README.md

 Gencesk 2D Prototype 2018 is a prototype I wrote at that time, it should work really well at least in most of its usages but it might not fully work or it might have bugs.
 The project may also be incomplete as a game framework.
 For the actual game framework visit the master branch in this repository.

 ### Some documentation
+#### Definition
+It gives the capabilities when being implemented of:
+- Build a complete 2D game
+- Focus on just the game as project and not on the logic to render the game or any other kind of game engine task

+#### Description
+Framework that provides a simple but powerful frame to build any kind of 2D game on Java.

+Also recall that this prototype was not finished due the creation of the new Gencesk 2D framework, so some definitions won't be satisfied in this prototype.

+#### Diagrams
 The following images are informal representations of what I did.
 Let's start with the package structure of the project.

 [![package-structure](https://raw.githubusercontent.com/TobiasBriones/images/master/gencesk-2d/gencesk-2d-prototype-2018/package-structure.png)](https://github.com/TobiasBriones/images/tree/master/gencesk-2d)